skhanhnguyen/GEC_prep_classifier/README.md

 sklearn

 ## Quickstart:
 A quick example to get started.
 Let us train a classifier from the the text of Moby Dick (./raw/melville-moby_dick).
+To train using any other text, just replace the name, eg. whitman-leaves.

 On the command line/terminal, go to this directory (./GEC_prep_classifier) and enter the following commands.